What Are Contour Lines?

 How Lidarvisor Generates Contours

-Lidarvisor uses AI-powered classification to automatically process your point cloud and extract contour lines:
+Lidarvisor uses AI-powered classification to automatically process your point cloud and extract contour lines.

-5. Download deliverables: DXF, SHP, or GeoJSON ready for CAD/GIS
+Download DXF, SHP, or GeoJSON

 Contour Export Options